This is a (hopefully) simple guideline about dressing and preparing for cold weather riding, randonneuring, and commuting.

 Disclaimers:

-Big note: I'm a cyclist, and a gear geek: there are MANY MANY MANY commuters and riders that dress for the cold like they'd dress if they were hiking or walking in the cold.
+Big note: I'm a cyclist and a gear geek: there are MANY, MANY, MANY commuters and riders that dress for the cold the same way they'd dress if they were hiking or walking in the cold.
 Just normal long-sleeved t-shirts, thick sweatshirts, snow pants, a jacket or hoodie, sweaters, beanie caps, whatever.
 You can go either way, and it works every day.
-But, this article/post is mainly geared towards fitness cycling, long-distance cycling - activities where technical and fitted cycling clothing becomes more important.
-Necessary, no. My preference, yes.
+However, this article/post is mainly geared towards fitness cycling, long-distance cycling - activities where technical and fitted cycling clothing becomes more important.

 (All references to temperature are in Fahrenheit)